amiracle/quick-start-cribl/README.md

 ## Cost and licenses

 You are responsible for the cost of the AWS services used while running this Quick Start reference deployment.
-There are not additional costs for using the Quick Start.
+There are no additional costs for using the Quick Start.
 The Cribl LogStream license included in your deployment will default to the LogStream Free 1TB license.
 For more information about licensing, please refer to the [Cribl LogStream Pricing Page](https://cribl.io/cribl-logstream-pricing/).

 The AWS CloudFormation template for this Quick Start includes configuration parameters that you can customize.
 Some of these settings may affect the cost of your deployment.
 For cost estimates, see our estimates under "Pricing Information" in the AWS Marketplace listing.